 Carl Watkinson (Wotto)

 Genres (in progress)

-The series as a whole is contemporary, realist fiction.
+The series as a whole is contemporary, realist fiction and features diverse characters (including LGBT+).
 As such, the characters and the situations they encounter are the everyday, real-life situations we all deal with - births, deaths, marriages, sickness, romance, crime, family feuds, and so on.
 Thus, the series crosses genres; an indication of the genres of each instalment is given below.

 - Beginnings - Adult Fiction / Childhood Trauma

 - Ruminations - Contemporary Fiction / Romance Elements / Coming of Age

 - Class-A - Contemporary Fiction / Romance Elements / Coming of Age